VictuarVi/PoliMi-PhD-Thesis/docs/sections/chapter_1.typ

 = Chapter one

-In this section there will be useful information about how to style chapters, sections and so on.

-== Sections and subsection

 #import "@preview/metalogo:1.2.0": TeX, LaTeX

+#show "LaTeX": LaTeX

 #let typst = {
   text(
     fill: eastern,
     font: "Libertinus Serif",
+    weight: "semibold",
     "typst",
   )
 }
+#show "typst": typst

+In this section there will be useful information about how to style chapters, sections and so on.
+Be sure to read the typst guide for LaTeX users @typst-latex.

+== Sections and subsection

 In #LaTeX, the canonical sections division is as follows:
 ```tex